Skip to content

 This is the branch that trips up the most shoppers, so decide it deliberately.
 ARM chips, like Qualcomm’s Snapdragon X series, bring smartphone-level efficiency to laptops and deliver the best battery life in the category.
 The trade is compatibility: ARM runs some legacy x86 apps through emulation, which can stumble on kernel-level tools like certain anti-cheat games, VPN clients, and specialized drivers.

-x86 chips from Intel and AMD run virtually everything natively, so they carry the widest baseline software compatibility of any AI PC platform.
-The trade there is battery, which tends to trail the best ARM machines.
-As ASUS notes in its ARM laptop guide, the efficiency advantage is real but only worth it if your everyday software runs cleanly on the platform.
+x86 chips from Intel and AMD run nearly everything natively, the widest compatibility of any AI PC platform, though battery tends to trail the best ARM machines.
+As ASUS notes, that efficiency edge is only worth it if your software runs cleanly.

 A simple test settles it.
 If three or more of your five most-used apps are x86-dependent, ARM introduces friction you’ll feel daily, so lean x86.
 If your software is mainstream and your priority is all-day battery, ARM shines.
 Our Windows on ARM app compatibility breakdown covers the emulation edge cases in detail, and our Snapdragon vs Intel vs AMD AI chips comparison maps the platforms head to head.